 Branik

-- Branik exploration area wraps around the eastern side of the Bor Mine Complex and the Veliki Kreveli open-pit mining operation, in the highly prospective, world-class Bor mining camp. - The license for the project area awaiting government approvals.
+• The Branik exploration area is located along the eastern side of the Bor Mine Complex and the Veliki Kraveli open-pit mining operation, in the highly prospective, world-class Bor mining camp.
+The project area is currently under application.